 I tried a tallow skincare routine for an entire month, and I’m here to dish!
 Tallow is having a moment, so I decided to give beef fat skin care a go to see if it’s really worth the hype.
-(Vegans, check out my comprehensive natural moisturizer guide instead!)
-Keep reading to find out how to find the BEST tallow moisturizer, the benefits of using it on the face and my experience trying a FULL skincare routine for 30 days (with before and after pics)!
+Keep reading to find out how to find the BEST tallow moisturizer, the benefits of using it on the face and my experience trying a FULL routine for 30 days (with before and after pics)!

-As part of my personal tallow review challenge, I tested tallow moisturizers, sunscreen, soap and even lip balms for a month to see if it’s superior to non animal-based skincare.
+As part of my personal tallow review challenge, I tested tallow moisturizers, sunscreen, soap, face oil and even lip balms for a month to see if it’s superior to non animal-based skincare.
 And yes, it did make me gag.
-Let’s dive deep into how to find the best quality beef fat skin care products among the thousands of companies out there and why animal-based skincare can be amazing for skin!
+Here’s the thing, quality matters and not all beef fats are created equal.

 How to find THE BEST tallow for skincare!